JoJ123/ioBroker.mihome-airpurifier/README.md

     Now the air purifier is connected to your network.

 ## Cloud Connection
-To control the Air Purifier with the cloud adapter just add the state "favoritelevel" to your Cloud Adapter.
+To control the Air Purifier with the cloud adapter just add the state "manuallevel" to your Cloud Adapter.
 After that you can send f.e. the following commands through Alexa:

 *Alexa, turn the air purifier on*,